maaislam/ab-test-boilerplate/README.md

 // ==/UserScript==
 ```

+### P.S. you only need to perform step 6 this once.
+You do not have to change it for each project

-6. start the setup by typing `npm start` & refresh the page (only have to do it once).
+7. start the setup by typing `npm start` & refresh the page (you only have to do it once).

 Once Local development is done use the css from dist folder & find your js object along with the polling function from index.js inside dist folder.